ridhimrastogi/Alfred/DESIGN.md

 ## Software Constraints

-- Command grammar guideline must be followed by the users while requesting file operations.
+- Command must follow defined grammar guideline while requesting file operations.
 - Users as well as the collborators must be part of the same Mattermost workspace.
 - Mattermost users must be registred with thier Google account.